leithdm/shooty-rocks/README.md

 ## Agile Project Management

-GitHub [Projects](https://github.com/leithdm/milestone-project-2/projects/1) was used to iteratively sprint through the development of this app.
-Each *Issue* was an individual *User Story*.
+[GitHub Projects](https://github.com/features/project-management/) was used to iteratively sprint through the development of this app.
+Each *User Story* became an individual *Issue*, and was placed in a Kanban board composed of the following columns:
+1. **Backlog** - all user stories, ordered by value/priority.
+2. **Sprint** - a subset of user stories to be completed in a x1 week sprint.
+3. **In Progress** - user stories currently being worked on from current sprint.
+4. **Done** - user stories completed, and tested.

+ A separate git branch was created for each user story, and a Pull Request (PR) was submitted for its subsequent approval/merger into the master repository.
+Along with tracking user stories, Github Projects was also used to track bugs.
+The full list of user stories/bugs and their relevant timestamped PR's **can be viewed [here](https://github.com/leithdm/milestone-project-2/projects/1).**

 ![GitHub Projects in action](wireframes/agile-project-management.png)